 Going through life and still consistently going to the gym, I stumbled across this calisthenics thing.
 I saw a video on YouTube and I was hooked.
-It looked so damn cool.
+It looked really cool.
 As a kid I always thought of Gymnasts as super humans.
 Only the cool kids could do gymnastics is what I always thought.
-When I saw that video, the little kid in me got hope.
-Doing some research and watching more videos I had the believe that this was actually possible..
-I could also do this!
+When I saw that video, the little kid in me got hope again.
+Doing some research and watching more videos I had the believe that this was actually possible.. perhaps I could also do this.
+At least give it a try.
 The goals I had achieved in the gym made me believe anything was possible.
 So I slowly switched to calisthenics.
 I combined it with the weights, because I was afraid to lose muscle mass.

 My outlook on the training completely changed.
-A whole new world went open for me.
+A whole new world.

 After 2 years of gymnastics I got really busy with work.
 Working full time as a physiotherapist and having my personal training in the meanwhile for fun, I had no time anymore to practice 3.5 hours a day, 4 times per week.
 I decided to continue the gym again and keep maintaining and progressing the strength exercises and flexibility I obtained during my gymnastic period.

 There was one criteria for me though: Enjoy the process and be smart about it through what I have learned.

 Now I’m progressing faster than I’ve ever done before.
 Combining the science I’ve learned in the gym with the things I learned about gymnastics is golden.
 I keep up with the science and read a lot of books that keep giving me great insights within the training realm, dieting and health.
 Especially all the tips I’ve received from the top gymnastic athletes are extremely valuable and helped me out big time.

 Maintain single digit body fat year round while still enjoying life and progress in the hardest bodyweight movements.